 Set the grill to low heat and then reheat the wrapped fish for 45 minutes to an hour.
 This isn’t the fastest method, so you might need to consider other ways if you are on a time crunch.

 Below are some answers to the most frequently asked questions about reheating battered fried fish.

 Can I reheat fried fish in the microwave?

 No. When you reheat fried fish in the microwave, you may lose the crunchiness.
 Also, there’s a higher chance of it drying out.
 The microwave can give the fish a rubber-like texture.

 How long can you keep cooked fish?

 The amount of time you can keep cooked fish depends mostly on how and where you store it.
-When kept in the fridge, you can keep it for about 4days.
+When kept in the fridge, you can keep it for about four days.

 Can you freeze cooked fish?

 Yes, you can.
-Cooked fish will stay “fresh” in the freezer for up to one month.
+Cooked fish will stay fresh in the freezer for up to 1 month.
 It’s important to remember that the refrigerator slows down fermentation but does not stop it altogether.